ivotron/quiho-popper/paper/paper.md

 stressors for CPU, CPU cache, memory, OS, network and filesystem.
-Since we focus on system performance bandwidth, we execute the (as of version 0.07.29) 42 stressors for CPU, memory and virtual virtual memory stressors.
+Since we focus on system performance bandwidth, we execute the (as of version 0.07.29) 42 stressors for CPU, memory and virtual virtual memory stressors (@Tbl:stressng-categories shows the list of stressors used in this paper).
 A _stressor_ is a function that loops a for a fixed amount of time (i.e. a microbenchmark), exercising a particular subcomponent of the system.
 At the end of its execution, `stress-ng` reports the rate of iterations executed for the specified period of time (referred to as `bogo-ops-per-second`).

 [^stress-ng]: http://kernel.ubuntu.com/~cking/stress-ng